Anti-Soviet resistance by the Ukrainian Insurgent Army: Creation of UPA, anti-German uprising, and extermination of Poles

 Attacks on Poles were the reason why Taras Bulba-Borowets rejected the proposal of cooperation and he also criticised the idea of a premature uprising against the Germans.
 To distinguish himself from the OUN-B army, he adopted the name Ukrainian National Revolutionary Army (UNRA).
-The maximum number of UNRA soldiers was approximately 3,000-4,000.
+The maximum number of UNRA soldiers was approximately 3,000–4,000.
 Most OUN-M units had no such resistance and joined the UPA.
 Those that resisted as well as the UNRA and Ukrainian Revolutionary Front units were mostly broken up or forcibly forced to cooperate in the summer of 1943.
 In July–August 1943, the UPA ruled over a large territory of Volhynia, cleared of Germans and Polish population.
 OUN-B units in eastern Galicia, bearing the name Ukrainian National Self-Defence (UNS) joined the fight later, only in the late summer of 1943, and only in a limited capacity.
 From January 1944, the incorporation of UNS units in Eastern Galicia into the UPA began.
 This also became the beginning of the extermination of Polish people in Eastern Galicia, which started in April of that year.

-At the Third Congress of the OUN (21-25 August 1943) it was decided to make preparations for an open fight against the Red Army, with plans to extend it to other parts of the Soviet Union, involving other oppressed nations.
+At the Third Congress of the OUN (21–25 August 1943) it was decided to make preparations for an open fight against the Red Army, with plans to extend it to other parts of the Soviet Union, involving other oppressed nations.
 Decisions were also taken to move away from extreme nationalist rhetoric and adopt a more pro-democratic one.
 It was also around that time when acting OUN leader Mykola Lebed was replaced with a three-person Provid Office in which Roman Shukhevych played a major role.
 Shukhevych also soon assumed the role of UPA commander-in-chief in place of Klyachkivsky.

-With Nazi Germany's and German gradual withdrawal from western Ukraine, UPA started to strike German rear units capturing their equipment.
+With gradual German withdrawal from western Ukraine, UPA started to strike German rear units capturing their equipment.
 These actions provoked the German raids on UPA positions.
 By the end of July 1944, the Ukrainian Supreme Liberation Council, an OUN-B outfit, reached a signed agreement with the Germans for a unified front against the Soviet Union and for UPA diversionary activities in the rear of the Soviet front.
 The signed deal ended UPA raids on the German rear positions and opened door to the flow of arms and training materials from the Germans.
 UPA-German cooperation ended in early 1945 when it ceased to be beneficial to the OUN-B.